-C. Activities and expected outcomes
+(iv).
+Summary of Activities and expected outcomes:

-Great Bustard populations in Asia are proposed for Concerted Action under CMS in Mongolia and other Asian Range States for the triennium 2018-2020.
+Great Bustard populations in Asia have been proposed for Concerted Action under CMS in Mongolia and other Asian Range States for the triennium 2018-2020, and for extension to the triennium 2020-2023.
 This highly migratory species faces many threats across the migration range, including illegal hunting, poisoning, collisions with overhead cabling, poor reproductive rates, increasing isolation of breeding populations, agricultural intensification, and habitat loss.

-The Concerted Action was discussed during the Conference "Advancing the Conservation of the Great Bustard in Asia" that took place in Ulaanbaatar (Mongolia) in May 2017, which reviewed the species' status and initiated the updating of the Action Plan published in 1998.
+The Concerted Action was discussed during the Conference "Advancing the Conservation of the Great Bustard in Asia", which took place in Ulaanbaatar (Mongolia) in May 2017 and which reviewed the species' status and initiated the updating of the Action Plan published in 1998.

 After this initial meeting, rotating meetings of Asian Range States should be established to coordinate and oversee activities, discuss best practices, and guide through the process of implementation of the concerted action.
 The periodicity of these meetings is still to be agreed.
-China has offered to host the next meeting in 2018.
+China has offered to host the next meeting (initially planned for 2018; now envisaged for 2021).
+Meanwhile, consultation with experts for the revision of the Action Plan is occurring via email.

-Activities
+Activities:

 The main activity under the Concerted Action will be to update the existing Action Plan dating from 1998 and produce a revised, updated version ready for adoption at COP13.
 Other actions envisaged include:

-- (i) Ensure the enforcement of laws to stop illegal hunting especially in areas where the Great Bustard breeds, gathers for migration, and overwinters - (ii) Establish communication between game wardens or protected area employees concerning movement of Great Bustard populations between countries - (iii) Educate local communities, city dwellers, farmers and international hunters about the importance of conserving the Great Bustard - (iv) Involve local people in conservation actions - (v) Reduce mortality due to collisions - 1.
-Mark or bury troublesome power lines - 2.
-Institute planning procedures to consider Great Bustard mortality when siting wind turbine developments - (vi) Establish new protected areas at breeding grounds, key stopover sites, and wintering arounds - 1.
+- i.
+Ensure the enforcement of laws to stop illegal hunting especially in areas where the Great Bustard breeds, gathers for migration, and overwinters - ii.
+Establish communication between game wardens or protected area employees concerning movement of Great Bustard populations between countries - iii.
+Educate local communities, city dwellers, farmers and international hunters about the importance of conserving the Great Bustard - iv.
+Involve local people in conservation actions - Reduce mortality due to collisions - 1.
+Mark or bury troublesome power lines

+- 2. Institute planning procedures to consider Great Bustard mortality when siting wind turbine developments - vi.
+Establish new protected areas at breeding grounds, key stopover sites, and wintering grounds - 1.
 Prevent habitat destruction - 2.
 Encourage agricultural practices that are friendly to Great Bustards - 3.
 Prevent poaching - 4.
-Plan a conservation site network with consideration to maintain gene flow and juvenile dispersal - (vii) Enlarge and upgrade existing protected areas - 1.
+Plan a conservation site network with consideration to maintain gene flow and juvenile dispersal - vii.
+Enlarge and upgrade existing protected areas - 1.
 Mitigate habitat fragmentation - 2.
 Improve anti-poaching enforcement - 3.
-Establish agricultural practices that are friendly to Great Bustards - (viii) Conduct research on Great Bustards and their habitats - 1.
+Establish agricultural practices that are friendly to Great Bustards - viii.
+Conduct research on Great Bustards and their habitats - 1.
 Undertake field surveys to identify lek sites, including surveys of hunters and farmers. - 2.
 Continue monitoring studies to establish accurate population numbers and trends - 3.
-Continue satellite tracking to improve understanding of migratory routes, key stopover points, leks, reproductive success and adult mortality - (ix) Develop and promote compatible agricultural methods - 1.
-Develop guidelines for timing of agricultural machinery use to minimize destruction of nests and chicks - 2.
+Continue satellite tracking to improve understanding of migratory routes, key stopover points, leks, reproductive success and adult mortality - ix.
+Develop and promote compatible agricultural methods - Develop guidelines for timing of agricultural machinery use to minimize destruction of nests and chicks - 2.
 Encourage the reduction of agricultural chemical use, that destroys Great Bustard's insect food base - 3.
 Eliminate use of chemicals that poison Great Bustards - 4.
 Discourage agricultural irrigation in areas where Great Bustards nest - 5.
-Financial subsidies and incentives for low-intensity agriculture may be necessary due to the harsh growing season - (x) Prevent damage to nests due to steppe fires - (xi) Enforce rules against poisoning of wildlife and sale of illegally-obtained wild meat - (xii) Increase reproductive success by preventing the loss of eggs and chicks to predators.
+Financial subsidies and incentives for low-intensity agriculture may be necessary due to the harsh growing season - x.
+Prevent damage to nests due to steppe fires - xi.
+Enforce rules against poisoning of wildlife and sale of illegally obtained wild meat - xii.
+Increase reproductive success by preventing the loss of eggs and chicks to predators.

-Expected Outcomes
+Expected Outcomes: